 If you are after an Instagram-worthy night out in Leeds, Neighbourhood is the place to be seen.
 Its trendy decor, supremely styled cocktails (think dry ice) and spontaneous dance parties are just some of the reasons Leeds trendiest guys and girls are spotted here regularly.

-Start your night off with a global-inspired sharing menu before tucking into the locally inspired cocktail, the NyLee, and dancing the night away.
+Start your night off with a global-inspired sharing menu before tucking into a delicious cocktail, and dancing the night away.

 Viaduct is everything you would expect from one of the UK’s leading drag cabaret venues.
 As one of the most well-known show bars, boasting live entertainment seven nights a week, including fully choreographed drag shows, karaoke and more.